sshantveer/Assignment-2/README.md

     * Adding lists
     * Using section, paragraph and other grouping tags.

 > Module 2 included Forms, Checkbox, Radio buttons and form validations too.
-Which was not part of this assignment.
+Which were not part of this assignment.